 To assist us in analyzing how our Service is used.

-Video of our Inverse Pendulum controlled by our cascade-PID controll algorithm:
+Video of our Inverse Pendulum controlled by our cascade-PID control algorithm:

 German demonstration video of FutureAR:

 Das Unity-Projekt mit dem Quellcode ist unter folgendem Link als Zip-Archiv verfügbar: